zvrba/SortingNetworks/README.md

 needs to derive from the benchmark class.

 RyuJIT has some impressive optimizations: despite branches in "block" methods in `PeriodicInt`, it manages to generate branchless code when constants that branches depend on are known at compile-time.
+Though it can produce straight-line code (even if source code contains branches), the generated machine code is huge: 32-sorter is > 1kB in size.

 # Benchmarks